UniversalDependencies/docs/_u-overview/morphology.md

 # Morphology: General Principles

-The UD scheme allows the specification of a complete morpho-syntactic representation that can be applied cross-linguistically.
+UD specifies a complete morpho-syntactic representation that can be applied cross-linguistically.
 This effectively means that grammatical notions may be indicated via word forms (morphologically) or via dependency relations (syntactically).
 The morphological specification of a (syntactic) word in the UD scheme consists of three levels of representation:

 * A _lemma_ representing the semantic content of the word.
 * A _part-of-speech tag_ representing the abstract lexical category associated with the word.